31 Hidden Gems in Indiana: Unique and Quirky Places to Visit

 Did you know Indiana is home to the only rotating jail in the world that is still operational?
 The Rotary Jail of Montgomery County was the first jail of its kind in the U.S. Built in 1881, it was designed to rotate the cell block in a complete circle and intended to allow for one guard to watch more inmates.

 The jail has eight wedge-shaped cells divided between two floors, with one door on each floor.
-The only way to enter or exit a cell as if the cell and door were aligned.
+The only way to enter or exit a cell is if the cell and door are aligned.
 The 32-ton mechanism is hand-cranked and rotated regularly for tours.

 Admission is $8 for ages 12+, $5 for children ages 6-11, and free for children 5 and under.
 There is street parking in front of the museum and on Spring Street.